top of page

 About Radiyah Wellness

-Anxiety, depression, grief, loss, stress, nervous system regulation and safety, cultural issues, identity issues, sleep issues, pain relief, post-traumatic stress, self worth and self love, childhood trauma, spirituality, beginning or deepening a relationship with Allah, working through a strained relationship with Allah and/or spiritual trauma, reconnecting with oneself and one’s heart, relationship challenges (family of origin, spouse, (step-)children, friends, housemates, partner, community, co-workers, supervisors), and discrimination.
+Relationship challenges, navigating life transitions, religious/spiritual support, questions or doubts, reconnecting with yourself and your heart, grief, loss, stress, life challenges, anxiety, depression, nervous system regulation and safety, cultural issues, identity issues, discrimination, sleep issues, pain relief, post-traumatic stress, burnout, overwhelm, self worth and self love, attachment wounds, spirituality, beginning or deepening a relationship with Allah, working through a strained relationship with Allah, and addressing and healing religious/spiritual trauma.

 The word radiyah comes from the last verses of Surah al-Fajr in the Qur’an: